kaaproject/kaa/Programming-guide/Key-platform-features/Endpoint-groups/index.md

 This default group is created for every application and cannot be edited by users.

 Every group has a *weight* that represents the group priority.
-Hihger weight number corresponds to higher priority.
+Higher weight number corresponds to higher priority.
 The weight of the group *all* is *0*, which is the lowest priority.

 The group *all* also has the following attributes: